alucebur/snake/docs/index.md

 - Feed the snake with apples without crashing into itself.
 - If the snake leaves the screen, it will appear at the opposite edge.
 - Press 'Escape' to exit.
+- Press 'P' to pause the game.
+Press 'P' again to unpause.
 - Press 'G' to show a grid.

 ---